 Grains are another excellent way to satisfy your protein needs.
 There are a wide variety to choose from, all of which are super versatile, super healthy, and super protein-packed!
 Check out the protein counts for these options, per raw cup of grain:

 - Oats (10.8 grams per cup)

-As you may have seen us mention on some of our other posts, a fun way to experiment to find which grains you like best are to hit up the bulk bins are your local Whole Foods or Trader Joes.
-You can grab just a single serving of each grain you want to try and see how you like it before buying a multi-pound bag.
+Pro tip: As we’ve mentioned on other posts, a fun way to experiment on which grains you like best are to hit up the bulk bins are your local Whole Foods or Trader Joes.
+You can grab just a single serving of each grain and see how you like it before buying a multi-serving bag.

 Vegetarians can also turn to dairy products to get some of their protein intake.
-Just be careful that you double check the ingredients as some versions of these items (mainly the cheeses) contain either gelatin or are made with rennet.
-Both of those are animal-derived, so you want to look for brands that are gelatin-free or specifically labeled as using vegetable rennet.
+Just be careful that you double check the ingredients, since some versions of these items (mainly the cheeses) contain either gelatin or are made with rennet.
+Both of those are animal-derived, so you’ll want to look for brands that are gelatin-free or specifically labeled as using vegetable rennet.

 Nuts & Seeds

 These guys may be little, but they pack a super powerful protein punch.
 Pound for pound, nuts and seeds are one of the best ways to add protein to your diet.
 The nice thing about them is that they’re super easy to incorporate into your diet.
 You can munch on them as a snack, or sprinkle them onto various dishes to add that extra pop of protein.

 Besides the protein sources we mentioned above, there are a few other vegetarian ingredients that can give you the protein you are looking for.
 Seitan, TVP, and tofu are all made from soybeans, which are one of the most protein-rich vegetarian ingredients out there.
 Protein powder allows you to create meal replacements that still pack protein, while eggs are a super kid-friendly option that can be prepared in tons of different ways.